 Where do we eat meals?

-I've never rafted before.
-Can I do this?
+I've never rafted before; can I do this?

-The Snake River is an excellent river to experience your first whitewater or scenic float trip.
-Always remember that this is an activity on a wild and scenic river.
-You will be asked to participate at a variety of levels - please make sure you have chosen the appropriate trip for your comfort level.
-Every Mad River guide is here to ensure that you have a wonderful experience, whether it is your first time or you are a seasoned river rat.
+The Snake River is an excellent river to experience your first rafting trip on.
+Whether you're feeling adventurous wanting to try a whitewater trip, or are looking for something more subdued like a scenic float, there is a trip to fit almost everyone.
+Always remember that this is an activity on a wild and scenic river, please make sure you have chosen the appropriate trip for your comfort level.
+If you are unsure, contact one of our lovely Mad River staff to get advice on what trip may best fit you.
+P: 307-733-6203 | E: firstname.lastname@example.org.
+Every Mad River staff member is here to ensure that you have a wonderful experience, whether it is your first time or you are a seasoned rafter.

 Where can I see my whitewater rafting photos?